Greetings, Press Person!

 A: We met in late 2002 at auditions for a community theater production of Jesus Christ Superstar.
 Jill got cast as Mary Magdalene, and Matt was cast as Annas (one of the priests).
 We played together for the first time in 2003 at the cast party and realized we had a pretty good groove together.
 We’ve worked together ever since on Matt’s various solo projects and on other large-scale productions headed up by Joe Trainor, too.
 We decided to officially join forces in 2009 and focus exclusively on working as a duo; that’s when Hot Breakfast! was officially born.

 Q: What’s the story behind the name, “Hot Breakfast!” – who coined it, and what is the meaning?

-Our name was taken from a t-shirt that was randomly mailed to Jill’s house by a friend who’d found it at a garage sale in Austin, TX.
-The shirt features the silhouette of a man with mighty dreadlocks thrusting his fist into the air, while the text underneath reads “HOT BREAKFAST!”
-Through a series of amazing coincidences, we learned that this t-shirt was created to “honor” a construction worker in Austin who liked to demand, among other luxuries, a hot breakfast every morning.
-At least we think we’re remembering that right.
+A: Our name was taken from a t-shirt that was randomly mailed to Jill’s house by a friend who’d found it at a garage sale in Austin, TX.
+The shirt features the silhouette of a man with mighty dreadlocks thrusting his fist into the air, with “HOT BREAKFAST!” in bold, all-caps text underneath.
+When we needed a band band name, Jill jokingly suggested “Hot Breakfast!” since “we already had one piece of merch.”
+Through a series of amazing coincidences, we learned that this single t-shirt was created to “honor” a construction worker in the Austin area who demanded, among other luxuries, a hot breakfast every morning.
+The rest of the construction crew made the shirt to mock him.
+(At least we think we’re remembering that right…)